iggredible/Learn-Vim/ch27_vimscript_functions.md

 endfunction
 ```

-Defining an empty `return` is also equivalent as returning a 0 value.
+An empty `return` is also equivalent to a 0 value.

 ```
 function!
 Tasty()